Terry Hands: Early years

-Hands was born at Aldershot, Hampshire, England.
-He studied at Woking Grammar School, University of Birmingham before attending the Royal Academy of Dramatic Art leaving with the gold medal for acting in 1964.
+Hands was born at Aldershot, Hampshire, England, on 9 January 1941.
+His mother was a German immigrant, though during World War II and for several years afterward, she said that she was from Switzerland.
+He studied at Woking Grammar School and the University of Birmingham before attending the Royal Academy of Dramatic Art, leaving with the gold medal for acting in 1964.
 He then established the Liverpool Everyman where he directed numerous productions, including a prominent production of T.S.
 Eliot's "Murder in the Cathedral".

 Career

-Hands joined the Royal Shakespeare Company two years later in 1966 to run the company's touring group, Theatregoround.
+Hands was recruited by Peter Hall to the Royal Shakespeare Company two years later in 1966 to run the company's touring group Theatregoround.
+He became an associate director there in 1967, directing his first production for them, The Merry Wives of Windsor, in 1968 at the age of 27.
 He became joint Artistic Director with Trevor Nunn in 1978, and in 1986 sole chief executive.
 As Director Emeritus and Artistic Director he directed more productions during his 25 years there than any other director in the company’s history.
-These included the entire History Cycle with Alan Howard, Much Ado About Nothing and Edmund Rostand's Cyrano de Bergerac with Derek Jacobi and Sinéad Cusack (both productions transferred to Broadway), Christopher Marlowe's Tamburlaine with Sir Antony Sher, Loves Labours Lost with Ralph Fiennes, Anton Chekov's The Seagull with Sir Simon Russell Beale, A Winter’s Tale with Jeremy Irons, Othello with Sir Ben Kingsley and David Suchet and the award-winning musical Poppy.
+These included the entire History Cycle with Alan Howard, Much Ado About Nothing and Edmond Rostand's Cyrano de Bergerac with Derek Jacobi and Sinéad Cusack (both productions transferred to Broadway), Christopher Marlowe's Tamburlaine with Sir Antony Sher, Love's Labour's Lost with Ralph Fiennes, Anton Chekov's The Seagull with Sir Simon Russell Beale, A Winter’s Tale with Jeremy Irons, Othello with Sir Ben Kingsley and David Suchet and the award-winning musical Poppy.

+He was the first foreign director invited to direct at the Comédie-Française; he was made a Chevalier des Arts et des Lettres, and was appointed as a consultant director.

-In 1997, Hands became Artistic Director of Theatr Clwyd (afterwards renamed Clwyd Theatr Cymru), which presents much of its work on tour in Wales and the rest of the UK, saving the theatre from closure.
+In 1997 Hands became Artistic Director of Theatr Clwyd (afterwards renamed Clwyd Theatr Cymru), which presents much of its work on tour in Wales and the rest of the UK, saving the theatre from closure.

 He was appointed CBE in the 2007 Queen's New Years Honours List for his services to drama.
 In October 2001 he resigned from his position as an advisory director of the RSC.

-In 2015 Hands left his post as Artistic Director of Clwyd Theatr Cymru after seventeen years in the post, having turned the theatre into the most successful in Wales.
+In 2015 Hands left his post as Artistic Director of Clwyd Theatr Cymru after seventeen years in the post, having turned the theatre into the most successful in Wales and leaving a legacy of a Welsh company of associate artists.

 His international directing credits include productions in Berlin, Brussels, Chicago, London, New York, Oslo, Paris, Tokyo, Vienna and Zurich.
 From 1975 to 1980 he was consultant-director of the Comédie-Française and was a Chevalier of Arts and Letters.
-His Opera directing credits include "Otello" with Plácido Domingo (Paris Opera) and Parsifal (Royal Opera House).
+His opera directing credits include "Otello" with Plácido Domingo (Paris Opera) and Parsifal (Royal Opera House).